beautiful bespoke compositions

 A mandatory scheduled break of 20 mins in a 3 hour session has to be allowed for.

 Information on standard rates and T&Cs can be found at www.musiciansunion.org.uk

 I'm happy to recommend a section to you, tailored to your requirements.
-I have a good and long-standing relationship with The London Session Orchestra (Isobel Griffiths Ltd)
+I have a good and long-standing relationship with The London Session Orchestra (Isobel Griffiths Ltd) and MUSA (Prague)

 Some of my clients choose to record abroad, in Prague for example, where we get great resuls.

 When budget is an issue I use a very fine little studio here in London called Eastcote who specialise in the recording of chamber ensembles.
 Their live room has a clear rich sound, they have some fantastic analog equipment and have the mics and technical knowledge that have given them a great reputation amongst producers and players.
 Being a relatively small establishment their rates are very reasonable.